-“We begin by acknowledging the traditional owners and custodians of the land on which we meet today, the _________________________ [ e.g. the Wurundjeri people of the Kulin nation ].
-We pay our respects to their Elders both past and present.”
+“We begin by acknowledging the traditional owners and custodians of the land on which we meet and practise, the _________________________ [ e.g. the Wurundjeri people of the Kulin nation ].
+We pay our respects to their Elders past, present and emerging.”

 Sanskrit (Translation & transliteration by Dr Andrew Kelly)

 pālakāṃś cābhivādyaiva • deśasyāsya cirantanān ||

 apetān anapetāṃśca • teṣām gurūn mahāmahai |

 English Transliteration of Sanskrit

 “Acknowledging the successive and original owners of the land